sharmaabhishekk/sharmaabhishekk.github.io/_projects/footage_event_data_sync.md

 This is just a bare bones tool and I have no doubt clubs and organizations use a much more robust, way more beefed-up version.
 There are tons of possible things to improve on and lots of edge cases which can (and will) creep in.
 A couple important, more pertinent, ones are:

 1.) ***Tesseract*** doesn't always work.
 It's not an off-the-shelf solution (even though I have used it as such here).
-Different match footages, different aesthetics, different fonts, different resolutions, and probably even different backgrounds - any of those can get the time recognition part to break.
+Different match footages, different fonts, different resolutions, and probably even different backgrounds - any of those can get the time recognition part to break.
 The configuration I chose just seemed to work best but there's no guarantee.
 For more reliable production purposes, you'd almost certainly want a more sophisticated/robust tool.

 Combine that with the fact that I want to fully automate the process of detection, i.e., not having the analyst to draw the box themselves either and this gets even tougher because then the detection would have to work on a much larger image.

 2.)
 How do I deal with matches where both halves are in the same `.mp4` file?

 3.)
 A potential idea is to turn this whole thing into a GUI.
 It doesn't make much sense as a command line utility - from personal experience, analysts usually like to *see* things happening.

 _______________________

 Nonetheless, I hope this was helpful in some manner!
 Huge thanks to Statsbomb for the freely available event data and footballia for the free video library!
-Also, as I'm no expert on software development, there might have been parts where I didn't know what I was talking about.
+Also, as I'm no expert in software development, there might have been parts where I didn't know what I was talking about.
 If you want to call me out, or have some other kind of feedback(suggestions/questions), I'm always on twitter.
 Feel free to drop me a DM!